Frasan00/hysteria-orm/README.md

 - Aliases are available in the query builder, for example selectRaw('new as newName') will generate an alias in the extraColumns prop that every model has
 - Everything inside the extraColumns will be converted to camel case automatically regardless of the alias name
-- Must use selectRaw for custom columns, by default `select` can only query
+- Must use selectRaw for custom columns, by default `select` can only query the Model's columns can only query
 ```typescript
 const user: User | null = await User.query()